arielherself/espresso/README.md

 ## The bad business models of digital darlings

-On Tuesday Uber will publish its quarterly results.
-Despite being the largest ride-sharing company in the world, it is expected to report yet again that it spent more money than it made.
-And its problems are not unique.
-After a multi-year bull run, American technology stocks are suffering a sharp correction.
+Uber’s share price rose by more than a tenth on Tuesday after it reported that quarterly revenues grew by 72% year over year, to $8.3bn.
+Still, the ride-sharing firm again incurred a net loss, this time of $1.2bn.
+Uber’s problems are not unique.
+After a multi-year bull run, and despite Uber’s share-price “pop” on Tuesday, American technology stocks are suffering a sharp correction.
 The tech-heavy NASDAQ Composite has fallen by almost 30% in the past 12 months.
 Crunchbase, a data provider, estimates that tech firms have shed more than 45,000 jobs this year.

 Some of those born after the dotcom crash of 2001 seem particularly vulnerable.
 They include “movers” ([like Uber](https://te.arielherself.xyz/business/uber-doordash-and-similar-firms-cant-defy-the-laws-of-capitalism-after-all/21806198)), “streamers” (like Netflix), and “creepers” (like Snap, which make their money by serving targeted ads), which have all seen their share performances decline.
 These businesses, though diverse, have made similar mistakes, including an overestimation of the value of users and an underestimation of the risk of copy-cats.
 Despite what tech-enthusiasts once believed, the harsh laws of competitive capitalism still apply online.